rrisoncai/learn/accelerated_cpp/accelerated_cpp.md

 - call base-class constructor to initialize base-calss members
 - initialize members of derived class directed by constructor initializer.
 - execute body of derived-class constructor

 **Virtual** function: run-time selection, when function is called through reference or pointer
 **Dynamic binding**: function bound at run-time;**Static binding**: function bound at compiling time
-**static member function** don't have this pointer, cannot access nonstatic class member.
+**static member function** don't have **this** pointer, cannot access nonstatic class member.Within the scope of class.
+Pointer pitfalls:
+- copy a point != copy the pointing object
+- destroy a pointer != destroy the pointing object
+- delete an object without destroying a point, leads to dangling
+- create a point without initializing leave the pointer unbound.

+**template<>** is template specialization.